Back Injuries: The Leading Cause of WCB Claims

 Lifting, bending, pulling, pushing, throwing, catching, twisting, reaching, stumbling, falling – it is virtually an endless list of the ways in which you can strain, sprain or injure your back.
 Whether it’s on the job or away from the workplace, whether it is a workers’ compensation claim, insurance claim or just a period of recovery, the cost of back injuries to employers is enormous, and it has become the leading cause of WCB claims.
 It is not just paying out sick time, absorbing the cost of workers’ compensation claims or the cost of accommodating an employee on modified duties, there is the loss in productivity, wages for extra help or temporary workers hired to meet deadlines or service standards and reorganizing procedures and staffing to fill the gap created by an injured worker that contribute to the impact back injuries have on society and the economy.

-Most back injuries occur when the back is used improperly and overexerted to lift or move something.
+Most back injuries occur due to improper body mechanics used to lift or move something.
 Therefore, following these few simple suggestions, could make a huge difference in your back health and susceptibility to injury: